ned14/HouseBuild/quotes/20230131_FutureTek/Readme.md

 - Walls: 0.15 (with external block leaf); Roof: 0.15.
 - Structural Engineering and system design work
 - Air tightness test < 0.6 ACH guaranteed.
+Not sure how this works when they don't fit the windows and doors?

 # Excludes: